 If an infant dies, do they go to heaven?

 Infant death is agonizing and raises many questions.
-The Bible teaches that we are sinful from birth and childhood: “Surely I was sinful at birth, sinful from the time my mother conceived me” (Ps.
-51:5; 58:3NIV).
-“Every inclination of the human heart is evil from childhood (Gen. 8:21).
+The Bible teaches that we are sinful from childhood: “Every inclination of the human heart is evil from childhood” (Gen. 8:21), “Folly is bound up in the heart of a child” (Pr0v.
+22:15) and “from our youth till this day we have not obeyed the Lord our God” (Jer.
+3:25).
 We are all sinners (Rom.
 3:10, 23).
-So infants are never innocent in the sense of being sinless.
+So children are never innocent in the sense of being sinless.
 This is serious because spiritual death is a bigger issue than physical death.
 It leads to eternal separation from God, which is the opposite of eternal life (Jn.
 3:16; Rom 6:23).

 Three Bible verses teach that infants are not accountable for their sin.
 Firstly, when the Israelites rebelled and refused to enter Canaan, they were punished with all their army except Joshua and Caleb dying while they wandered 38 years in the desert.
 At this time God promised that their young children would enter Canaan, “And the little ones that you said would be taken captive, your children who do not yet know good from bad—they will enter the land.
 I will give it to them and they will take possession of it” (Dt.
 1:39, Num.
 14:31).
 Because they did not yet know good from bad, they were not responsible or accountable for the Israelites’ disobedience.